melling/ml-kaggle-titanic/README.md

-# Kaggle Titanic Competition Notebooks
+# Learn to Solve a Binary Classification Problem with the Kaggle Titanic Competition

 ## Notebooks